-Keeping a focus on regular preventive care can help you-and your family-stay healthier.
+Focusing on regular preventive care can help you-and your family-stay healthier

 Preventive care can help you avoid potentially serious health conditions and/or obtain early diagnosis and treatment.
 Generally, the sooner your doctor can identify and treat a medical condition, the better the outcome.